 Screen clients for PEP and sanctions risk without losing the audit trail

-Certivus helps practice teams screen clients, review potential matches, document decisions, and keep screening evidence connected to the wider AML record.
+Certivus helps practice teams screen clients and relevant connected parties, review potential matches, document decisions, and keep screening evidence connected to the wider AML record.

-Includes 2 free checks - no credit card required
+Includes 5 free verifications/month - no credit card required

 Answer-first summary